Approval Time For SBA 7(a) Loans, 504 Loans, Disaster Loans, & Microloans

 You went through the entire SBA loan process, from application to underwriting, and your loan has finally been approved.
 So how long does it take to get the SBA loan once it’s approved?
 Your SBA loan should hit your bank account about five days after approval.
 (For comparison, PPP loans took up to 10 days.)

-While the SBA loan process does take a bit longer than traditional and online business loan applications, SBA loans do have their positive qualities, some of which include low interest rates and long repayment terms.
 If you think an SBA loan is right for you, begin the application process before you need cash.
-This way, the potentially lengthy SBA loan approval time won’t be a hindrance to you.
+This way, the potentially lengthy SBA loan processing timeline won’t be a hindrance to you.
 Most importantly, be sure to look into all your options before deciding on what is best for your small business.